LSE unveils $1.6 billion rights issue for Frank Russell deal

 LSE shares closed 1.2 percent higher at 2,029p.
 The stock has risen more than 2 percent since details of the acquisition were given in June.

-The deal, which is expected to boost earnings in the first full year after the merger, will create an index compiler with some $9.2 trillion of assets benchmarked against the performance of its market measures, which include the UK's FTSE 100 .FTSE.
+The deal, which is expected to boost earnings in the first full year after the merger, will create an index compiler with some $9.2 trillion of assets benchmarked against the performance of its market measures, which include the UK's FTSE 100.

 Russell, founded in 1936 and based in Seattle, owns an index division that operates equity benchmark gauges, such as the Russell 2000 Index, and an investment management arm with assets under management of $279.7 billion.